CEA-LIST/MVAT/README.md

 ### Step 1: Calibration Refinement (ICP)

-Standard NuScenes projection matrices may lack the precision required for dense temporal aggregation.
-Run the ICP script to generate refined frame-to-frame transformations.
+Standard NuScenes annotations do not fully account for the ego-vehicle's translation along the vertical axis or its rotation.
+This lack of precision hinders dense temporal aggregation.
+Therefore, we run an ICP script to generate refined frame-to-frame transformations to correct these alignment issues.

 ```bash
 cd dataset